sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/dharmasUtrANi/gautamadharmasUtram_parishiShTam.md

 opportunity of correcting himself by denying him the right to perform expiatory ceremonies was a more serious punishment than the physical one.
 For, it deprived him of the possibility at any stage of reclamation to society.
 The outcaste was one who suffered from this disability. *Prāyaścitta* had therefore an important part to play in the regulation of the life of the people.
 *Prāyaścitta* enabled the moral offender who realized his mistake and was repentent to retrace his steps back to his original position and start afresh.
-A denial of the opportunity would mean eternal damnation, and Hinduism was( in principle) against any person being shut out from legitimate opportunities of spiritual uplift, which alone mattered Every other thing was transient and *Dharma* alone remained to accompany the soul in its weary [march¹](# "1See, Introduction to Krtyakalpataru, Moksakānda").
+A denial of the opportunity would mean eternal damnation, and Hinduism was( in principle) against any person being shut out from legitimate opportunities of spiritual uplift, which alone mattered Every other thing was transient and *Dharma* alone remained to accompany the soul in its weary march¹[^23].
 The *Gautama-dharma-sūtra pariśistā*which is now presented as edited from two manuscripts available in the Adyar Library Nos 8 D 55 and 24.
 G 18 presents the prāyaścitta part of Gautama.

+[^23]: "1See, Introduction to Krtyakalpataru, Moksakānda"